Royal tours of Canada: 1901 royal tour

 After passing back through Regina, they reunited in Toronto, welcomed by the Toronto Mendelssohn Choir, and attended concerts at Massey Hall.
 They proceeded to tour throughout Southern Ontario, before returning to Montreal, where the Duke opened the newly rebuilt Victoria Bridge.
 The Canadian tour ended with a trip through Saint John, and their departure from Halifax.
 Following their departure from Halifax, the global royal tour proceeded towards Newfoundland, a separate colony not associated with Canada at the time.
-In Newfoundland, they received nine-month old Newfoundland dog, which was later given their son, Prince Edward (later Edward VIII).

 Tercentenary of Quebec City (1908)

 In 1908 the Canadian government asked King Edward VII to preside over the tercentenary celebrations for the founding of Quebec City.
 Edward VII would accept the invitation on behalf of his son, George, Prince of Wales (later George V).
 The Prince of Wales arrived at Quebec City aboard the Royal Navy cruiser, HMS Indomitable.
 Unlike his earlier tour in 1901, his royal tour in 1908 was limited to the ceremony in Quebec City, as well as a military review of the Canadian militia on the Plains of Abraham.